DSOrnstein95/VHDL-for-digital-hardware-design/README.txt

 --13-04-2022: Updated my  project with 1.
 A fully working testbench displaying all input, internal and output signals --						   2.
 Managed to reduce amount of logic cells without any reduction in performance by doing some adjustments in the module components
+--14-04-2022: updated the project with 1.
+Removed all  possibilities for delta delays or potential bugs --																     2.
+More combinatorial logic was needed, but now the system can be considered flawless